SaiedAlshahrani/performance-implications/Wikipedia-Corpora-Creation/README.md

 We automate and integrate all these API calls into the `Gensim` Python library, specifically in its [corpora.wikicorpus](https://radimrehurek.com/gensim/corpora/wikicorpus.html) module.
 You only need to copy (and replace) our modified version of [wikicorpus.py](https://github.com/SaiedAlshahrani/performance-implications/blob/main/Wikipedia-Corpora-Creation/wikicorpus.py) to the `Gensim`'s local directory; it is usually part of this path (`///python*.**/site-packages/gensim/corpora/wikicorpus.py`).

-**Once the copy and replace is done, you can follow the above steps (1, 2, and 3) to download, extract, process, and preprocess a Wikipedia XML Dump file to create a corpus _without_ bot-generated articles.**
+> **Once the copy and replace is done, you can follow the above steps (1, 2, and 3) to download, extract, process, and preprocess a Wikipedia XML Dump file to create a corpus _without_ bot-generated articles.**

-# Hosted Arabic Wikipedia Editions' Corpora
+# Arabic Wikipedia Editions' Corpora
 We host our already extracted, processed, and preprocessed Arabic Wikipedia editions' corpora on the Hugging Face Hub.
+See the Table below for the details.